Naalu Veli Nilam: Production

 Naalu Veli Nilam was adapted from the Seva Stage play of the same name.
 The film adaptation was produced by S. V. Sahasranamam (who also acted in the play) and was directed by Muktha V. Srinivasan.
 Story, screenplay and dialogues were written by writer and novelist T. Janakiraman.
 Nimai Gosh was in charge of cinematography while editing was done by D. Vijayarangam and K. Durai.
 Kalasaagaram Rajagopal was in charge of art direction.
 Choreography was done by Madhavan, Chinnilal and Sampathkumar.
 Still photography was done by B. Ranganathan.
 The film was shot at Bharani Studios and processed at Vijaya laboratory.

 Soundtrack

-Music was composed by K. V. Mahadevan and M. K. Athmanathan while the lyrics were penned by A. Maruthakasi and M. K. Athmanathan.
+Music was composed by K. V. Mahadevan and M. K. Athmanathan.
 A folk song, a Thiruvarutpa by Ramalinga Swamigal and three songs by Bharathiyar were also included in the film.

 Reception

 The film was a loss to Sahasranamam.
 He mortgaged his house, paid compensation to the distributors and paid the balance fee to Pandari Bai and Mynavathi.
-The film is remembered for its story and the memorable songs.
+Kanthan of Kalki appreciated Janakiraman's writing, Srinivasan's direction and Gosh's cinematography.